HaozheLiu-ST/MEE/README.md

 * The entropy term and DIsoMap can be trained by L2 distance, with rapid convergence but unstable training.
 To this end, when generalize IAC to large-scale dataset, please replace L2 by cosine similarity.

 * In DIsoMap, we use torch.randn to obtain more diverse combinations.
 If you want to change this into convex combination, please use torch.rand or Beta distribution.
-Kindly remind that different sample distributions requires different hyperparameters.
-(Thanks for Yan_An Wang' contribution on this thing.)
+Kindly remind that different sample distributions require different hyperparameters.
+(Thanks for Yan_An Wang' contribution.)

 ## Bib
 If you think this project is useful for your research, please cite as